 Alexander Levintal, governor of the Jewish Autonomous Region, tells the EastRussia portal why, even in difficult times, one should not abandon national color, local cadres and far-reaching plans

 - Alexander Borisovich, you are now the governor of the Jewish Autonomous Region ...
-Do you feel bored in Khabarovsk?
+Do you miss Khabarovsk?

-- Well, as you say ...
-I did not live all my life in Khabarovsk.
-I was born in Birobidzhan, grew up in Birobidzhan, studied and graduated from the Jewish Autonomous Region ...
-My parents are buried there and my sister still lives, she is a teacher.
-Working in the embassy, I was constantly in Birobidzhan, and in the Khabarovsk Territory government was responsible for interaction with the EAO.
-Often there was - plus to the grave of parents went to his sister.
-There was no such thing as to leave - and how to cut it off.
-For me it's home.
-And on the other hand, and Khabarovsk is also the second small homeland, I lived there for 40 years.
+- Well, how can I tell you ...
+I have not lived all my life in Khabarovsk.
+I was born in Birobidzhan, grew up in Birobidzhan, studied and finished school in the Jewish Autonomous Region ...
+There my parents are buried and my sister still lives, she is a teacher.
+While working in the embassy, I constantly visited Birobidzhan, and in the government of the Khabarovsk Territory I was responsible for interaction with the Jewish Autonomous Region.
+I often went there - plus I went to my sister's grave.
+There was no such thing as to leave - and how it cut off.
+For me, this is the homeland.
+On the other hand, Khabarovsk is also a second small homeland, I lived there for 40 years.
 My daughter is there.
 From any business trip to Moscow, you still need to fly to Khabarovsk, and then get to Birobidzhan by car.
-So, probably, I do not miss - because I do not lose links.
+So, probably, I don’t get bored - because I don’t lose connections.

-- You know, I'm not thinking about the scope for activity, but how to manage everything.
-There are paramount questions that relate to the elementary life support of the EAO.
-The importation of coal into boiler houses, the preparation of social facilities for the winter (and it comes here quickly and for a long time), and so on.
-All these pressing problems are complicated by the general crisis situation.
-The money supply is contracting, incomes are falling, budget opportunities are less than planned ...
-Expenditure obligations are already deployed, and there is not much revenue to the treasury.
-We have to cut something and sacrifice something, and nobody likes it.
-But the same import of coal should be performed at 100 percent, otherwise it is simply impossible.
-In addition, we have an agricultural area, but now there is a rather tense period when it is decided what the peasants will enter in the winter, whether they will be able to repay the loans taken and look more or less confidently into the future.
+- You know, now I'm not thinking about room for activity, but about how to do everything.
+There are primary issues that relate to the basic life support of the Jewish Autonomous Region.
+Delivery of coal to boiler houses, preparation of social facilities for winter (and it comes here quickly and for a long time), and so on.
+All these pressing problems are compounded by the general crisis situation.
+The money supply is shrinking, incomes are falling, budgetary opportunities are less than planned ...
+Expenditure obligations have already been allocated, and there are not so many revenues to the treasury.
+You have to cut something and sacrifice something, and nobody likes that.
+But the same delivery of coal must be done 100 percent, otherwise it is simply impossible.
+In addition, our region is agricultural, and now it is a rather tense period when it is being decided with what the peasants will enter the winter, whether they will be able to repay the loans they have taken and more or less confidently look into the future.

-And in parallel with everyday worries arise the main questions: how to restart the economy of the region as a whole?
-In which direction to move and which motion vector to ask?
-We started developing the strategy, even without waiting for elections, so as not to lose precious time.
-There are a lot of directions, but you need to choose the priority ones, that is enough money for.
+And in parallel with the daily chores, the main questions arise: how to restart the economy of the region as a whole?
+In which direction to move and what vector of motion to set?
+We began developing the strategy without even waiting for the elections, so as not to waste precious time.
+There are many directions, but you need to choose the priority ones - what there is enough money for.

-- Do you plan personnel reforms and managerial revolutions?
+- Are you planning personnel reforms and management revolutions?

 - I have to carry out a number of reorganization measures in the administrative structures of the region.
 This, too, does not tolerate delay.
-I see that in the former government there were many duplicating functions, the work was not very effective.
-We now need to strengthen investment programs, stimulate the development of industry - all of these functions clearly "subsided" earlier.
-We are now developing the mining industry - but there is practically no one to deal with it, it is difficult to find specialists.
+I see that in the previous government there were many overlapping functions, the work was not going very efficiently.
+We now need to strengthen investment programs, stimulate the development of industry - all these functions were clearly "sagging" before.
+We are now expanding the mining industry - but there is practically no one to deal with it, it is difficult to find specialists.
 And, of course, I need to form a new team that will work in today's conditions.
-Very, I must say, difficult, because in the country and in the world the situation is crisis.
-Therefore, there is an acute lack of people who, figuratively speaking, could push off from the bottom and show direction to the sun ...
+Very, I must say, difficult, since the situation in the country and in the world is a crisis.
+Therefore, there is an acute shortage of people who, figuratively speaking, could push off the bottom and show the direction to the sun ...

-- In the least degree.
-We want to focus on local personnel to make the most of them.
-But it is clear that some part of the top management should come from the side, in order not to "learn,” not to sway, but to immediately begin the implementation of the most important tasks.
-We now have a program called Far Eastern Challenge, which will contribute to this.
-We have already received a data bank of several dozens of people who would like to move to Birobidzhan from other places in the JAR, from other regions and even from abroad.
-We did not expect such a reaction.
-The motives of the candidates are different - someone wants to make a career, someone needs to prove himself ...
-We will consider all options.
-By the way, it’s not so easy to invite cadres - people need not only an apartment and a normal salary, but also the cultural environment to which they are accustomed.
+- In the least.
+We want to focus on local people to make the most of them.
+But it is clear that some part of the top management must come from the outside, so as not to "learn", not to swing, but to immediately begin to implement the most important tasks.
+We now have a Far Eastern Challenge program that will contribute to this.
+We have already received a databank of several dozen people who would like to move to Birobidzhan from other places in the Jewish Autonomous Region, from other regions and even from abroad.
+We ourselves did not expect such a reaction.
+The candidates have different motives - someone wants to make a career, someone needs to prove themselves ...
+We will consider all the options.
+By the way, it is not so easy to invite outside personnel - people need not only an apartment and a normal salary, but also the cultural environment to which they are accustomed.
 Professional theaters, good schools and clinics, and so on.
-Otherwise, people quickly give up.
+Otherwise, people quickly lose heart.

-But I repeat once again: we want to rely primarily on local personnel, on those who previously could not find a worthy use for themselves.
-The trouble is that the former leaders of the autonomous region clearly did not pay attention to the need to form a personnel reserve.
-For objective reasons (low salary, lack of personnel work for a long time, etc.) it is not in the autonomous region.
-And from nowhere people do not come, they should grow gradually.
-As a result, it is impossible to select candidates now either for the state administration or for the top management.
-The problem is also that in the JAR there are practically no enterprises, especially large ones.
-In the Khabarovsk Territory, as well as in other territories, the power has always been fueled by people from business, where there is a highly developed corporate culture.
-And there are no large enterprises in the region - accordingly, there are no necessary competencies.
+But I repeat once again: we want to rely primarily on local personnel, on those who previously could not find a worthy application for themselves.
+The trouble is that the former leaders of the autonomous region obviously did not pay attention to the fact that it was necessary to form a personnel reserve.
+For objective reasons (low wages, lack of personnel work for a long time, etc.), he is not in the autonomous region.
+And people don't come from nowhere, they have to grow gradually.
+As a result, it is now impossible to select candidates either for the state administration or for the top management.
+The problem is that there are practically no enterprises in the Jewish Autonomous Region, especially large ones.
+In the same Khabarovsk Territory, and in other territories, power has always been fueled by people from business, where there is a highly developed corporate culture.
+And in the region there are no large enterprises - accordingly, there are no necessary competencies.
 Small business, of course, is present.
-But it’s impossible to put a person who led a maximum of fifteen employees at the head of a team of many thousands ...
-However, the leading cadres I’m talking about are just a few of those we need.
-And the main core will be drawn from local natives, to teach, to promote.
+But you cannot put a person who managed a maximum of fifteen employees at the head of a team of many thousands ...
+However, the leading personnel I am talking about are just a few of those we need.
+And we will attract the main backbone from local natives, teach, promote.
 We have personnel, they just lost the habit of working.
-They did not set serious tasks.
+They were not given serious tasks.
 The region has always been famous for its natives - they had a good level of education, they quickly made a career.

-- In fact, in recent years, the Jewish Autonomous Region seems to have been forgotten.
-Last year, she turned 80 years, but the media almost did not cover this event.
-Judging by the statistics for the 2014 year, the region was, among other regions of the Far East, in the last place in terms of development, in the penultimate one in terms of the social sphere ...
+- Actually, in recent years, the Jewish Autonomous Region seems to have been forgotten.
+She turned 80 last year, but the media barely covered this event.
+Judging by the statistics for 2014, the region was, among other regions of the Far East, in last place in terms of development dynamics, in the penultimate one in terms of the social sphere ...
 Has anything changed for the better this year?

-- This is not exactly accurate information.
-Just last year, the growth rates of industry in the EAO were among the highest.
-Only this, I agree with you, does not say anything good - because in the past such failures were noted, that against their background even a small growth seems to be "active".
+- This is not entirely accurate information.
+Just last year, the industrial growth rates in the Jewish Autonomous Region were among the highest.
+Only this, I agree with you, does not say anything good - because in the past there were such failures that against their background even a small growth seems "active".

-In the region, it is really the lowest per capita GRP in the Far East.
-The gross regional product is usually higher in the northern territories, where gold is mined, and the population is even smaller than in the EAO.
+The region really has the lowest GRP per capita in the Far East.
+The gross regional product is usually higher in the northern territories, where gold is mined, and the population is even smaller than in the Jewish Autonomous Region.
 And we have agriculture with all the ensuing consequences.
-And the dying industry.
+And a dying industry.